maryammarei/maryammarei/README.md

-- 👋 Hi!
-I'm Maryam, a computer science student focused on making a positive impact through computer science, passionate about exploring how technology can drive meaningful change.
+- Hi, I'm Maryam, a computer science student focused on making a positive impact through computer science, passionate about exploring how technology can drive meaningful change.
 -  I’m currently proficient in languages Java, Python, SQL, C++, Scala, HTML, and CSS.